 gift from God!"
 George is an accomplished musician, but fully enjoys his role as sound technician and musical advisor

 has worked in promotional design, public relations, holds a certificate in non-fiction writing, had her own column in their

-hometown newspaper, The Lebanon Daily News in Lebanon, PA, worked as a radio personality with her
+hometown newspaper, The Lebanon Daily News in Lebanon, PA She also worked as a radio personality with her

-own country music show at WWSM 1510, Annville, PA, served as public relations director
+own country music show at WWSM 1510, Annville, PA, until their move to Florida.
+She served as public relations director

 in health care settings for almost 20 years, and is a certified activities director.

 of February, 2013, Carol Kline became a correspondent and feature writer for The News-Sun ( www.newssun.com ), a local newspaper in Sebring, FL.
 In addition to numerous feature stories, she wrote a four-part series

 about their daughter (Major Kristine Ratliff, RN, USAF, Retired) concerning the need for more specialized care of

 our men and women veterans today.
-Nursing homes are not the answer!
+"Nursing homes are not the answer," she declared.
 A book entitled

 As an entertainer, she has six recordings